SuYe99/VSA_COLD/README.md

 ./vsa_cold a /Users/coloury/Dropbox/Documents/VSA_COLD/data/sample_interpretation_clean.csv /Users/coloury/Dropbox/UCONN/sample_TS_csv
 ```

-Where 'sample_interpretation_clean.csv' is the interpretation table Tian provided, and 'sample_TS_csv' is the folder that saves original pixel-based inputs as tables (ask me if you need 'sample_TS_csv').
+Where 'sample_interpretation_clean.csv' is the interpretation table Tian provided, and 'sample_TS_csv' is the folder that saves 594 original pixel-based input tables (ask me if you need 'sample_TS_csv').

 The current accuracy is 37.7% omission, 41.0% comission, 0.606 F1 (testing date: 03-03-2023, by Su Ye)